telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

     </script>

 > **Important**
+>
-> The ListView item template must have only one root element.
-In the example above, this is `div.product`.
+>  The ListView item template needs to have only one root element.
+In the previous example, this is the `div.product` element.

 ### Templates

-Then, initialize the ListView by referring the template, so that the result set by the service is displayed:
+To initialize the ListView, refer the template.
+It displays the result set by the service.

     var dataSource = new kendo.data.DataSource({
         transport: {